 Specific information will be provided to selected applicants once they have accepted their place in the nursing program.
+Students are advised not to proceed with any requirements prior to being accepted.

-- I. Physical Examination: The results of this required physical examination must indicate appropriate physical and emotional health standards for the program. - Proof of a current American Heart Association CPR card Level C. - 3.
+- I. Physical Examination and immunizations: The results of this required physical examination must indicate appropriate physical and emotional health standards for the program. - 2.
+Proof of a current American Heart Association CPR card Level C. - 3.
 Registered Nurse student malpractice insurance. - 4.
-Uniforms and professional supplies and equipment. - 5.
-Transportation: Adequate, reliable transportation is required. - 6.
+Uniforms and professional supplies and equipment.

+- 5. Transportation: Adequate, reliable transportation is required. - 6.
 Background Check and urine drug testing.